The Real Deal with Antioxidants: Herbal Remedies to Support Health

 Japanese Knotweed

-The roots of Japanese knotweed are rich in resveratrol, an antioxidant similar to retinol.
-It makes for a powerful addition to topical formulations especially for the face.
-It has a tightening effect and even reduces hyperpigmentation when used consistently.
+However, Japanese knotweed holds its power in its roots, which are rich in resveratrol, an antioxidant similar to retinol.
+It makes a powerful addition to topical formulations, especially for the face.
+Japanese knotweed has a tightening effect and reduces hyperpigmentation when used consistently.

-Incorporating Antioxidants into your life
+Incorporating Antioxidants into Your Life

 References